WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return $free_heaptype(heaptype).

 free_typeuse yy_u1
-1. If the type of yy_u1 is typevar, then:
+1. If yy_u1 is typevar, then:
   a.
 Let typevar be yy_u1.
   b.
 Return $free_typevar(typevar).
-2. Assert: Due to validation, the type of yy_u1 is deftype.
+2. Assert: Due to validation, yy_u1 is deftype.
 3. Let deftype be yy_u1.
 4. Return $free_deftype(deftype).

 free_valtype t_u1
-1. If the type of t_u1 is numtype, then:
+1. If t_u1 is numtype, then:
   a.
 Let numtype be t_u1.
   b.
 Return $free_numtype(numtype).
-2. If the type of t_u1 is vectype, then:
+2. If t_u1 is vectype, then:
   a.
 Let vectype be t_u1.
   b.
 Return $free_vectype(vectype).
-3. If the type of t_u1 is reftype, then:
+3. If t_u1 is reftype, then:
   a.
 Let reftype be t_u1.
   b.
 Return $free_reftype(reftype).
 4. Assert: Due to validation, (t_u1 = BOT).